 About This Recipe

-A regular mocha uses chocolate syrup for the rich chocolaty flavors.
-But my version has cocoa powder, which believe me makes it only better.
+A regular mocha uses chocolate sauce for the rich chocolaty flavors.
+But my version has cocoa powder, which makes it only better.

 Cocoa Powder – A good quality unsweetened cocoa powder really makes a difference in the taste.

-Milk – I like to use whole milk to make this drink rich and creamy but you can definitely go for skim, low fat, or plant-based.
+Milk – I like to use whole milk (full-fat milk) to make this drink rich and creamy but you can definitely go for skim milk or low-fat milk.
+Plant-based milk like coconut milk, oat milk, almond milk, or soya milk also works great in this recipe.

 A little bit of vanilla extract really makes the difference.
 Try it!